Knowledge entrepreneurship

-Although the generation of economic value may be a component, knowledge entrepreneurship is often directed towards addressing social issues and contributing to positive societal change.
+While the generation of economic value may be a component of knowledge entrepreneurship, this concept is often directed towards addressing social issues and contributing to positive societal change.

 Knowledge entrepreneurship

 Following Clark the term entrepreneurial may refer not only to individuals, but also to organisations as social systems, and even to specific projects.
 However, in contrast to Clark's approach, the dynamic process of vision and change—key aspects of entrepreneurship (Kuratko, 2006; Schumpeter & Opie, 1934), also referred to as entrepreneuring—can be demanding and stressful.
 Entrepreneurship is generally understood as the pursuit of novel approaches within real-world contexts.
 Lumpkin and Dess (1996) defined it more specifically as "the essential act of entrepreneurship is new entry."
 Similarly, Brown described it as "a process of exploiting opportunities that exist in the environment or that are created through innovation in an attempt to create value" (Brown & Ulijn, 2004, p.
 5).